railwayapp/railway-mcp-server/README.md

-# Railway MCP Server (Experimental)
+# Railway MCP Server

 A Model Context Protocol (MCP) server for interacting with your Railway account.
 This is a local MCP server provides a set of opinionated workflows and tools for managing Railway resources.

 > [!IMPORTANT]
-> This is an experimental project (like really experimental).
-You should expect bugs and missing features.
-The MCP server doesn't include destructive actions by design, that said, you should still keep an eye on which tools and commands are being executed.
+> The MCP server doesn't include destructive actions by design, that said, you should still keep an eye on which tools and commands are being executed.

 ## Prerequisites